Tactical Data Links

 Performance Analysis

-- Reduce the Recognized Air Picture (RAP) packet size
+- Reduce the size of Recognized Air Picture (RAP) packets to mitigate the impact of high BER.

-- Layer 3 routing could be added in the future for communication between nets
+- Consider implementing Layer 3 routing in future iterations.